isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_march.rst

 9/79 PAAD samples had expression ranking where (NKX6-3 < SLC12A3)
 and for KIRP samples 114/117 had a ranking where (NKX6-3 < SLC12A3).
 So
 it's doing a pretty good job!

+NKX6-3 is from the NKX family of homeodomain proteins that control numerous developmental processes.
+NKX6-3 is involved in the development of the central nervous system, gastrointestinal tract, and pancreas, so it makes sense that most PAAD samples would have higher expression of that gene.
+SLC12A3, on the other hand, encodes a *"renal thiazide-sensitive sodium-chloride cotransporter that is important for electrolyte homeostasis"* so it makes sense that that gene would be expressed in the
+KIRP samples.
+What we are likely seeing is a difference in the underlying tissues rather than a cancer-related difference.

 Let's check this gene pair with another random set of samples.
 To do that, I'll make another data table, similar to the above method,